ziming/laravel-myinfo-sg/README.md

 ### Treeware

-You're free to use this package, but if it makes it to your production environment you are required to buy the world a tree.
+You’re free to use this package, but if it makes it to your production environment you are encouraged to buy the world a tree.

 It’s now common knowledge that one of the best tools to tackle the climate crisis and keep our temperatures from rising above 1.5C is to <a href="https://www.bbc.co.uk/news/science-environment-48870920">plant trees</a>.
 If you support this package and contribute to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.

 You can buy trees here [offset.earth/treeware](https://offset.earth/treeware?gift-trees)

-Read more about Treeware at [treeware.earth](http://treeware.earth)

 ### Other ways of Contributing